viddiai/IB_REPLIT/replit.md

 **Key UI Patterns:**
 - Public contact form (/kontakt) for website visitors to submit inquiries without authentication
 - Dashboard with KPI cards showing metrics (conversion rates, response times)
-- Lead list views with tabbed filtering (all, new, contacted, won, lost)
+- Lead list views with tabbed filtering (all, new, contacted, won, lost) and seller filtering:
+  - Filter by seller (all sellers, unassigned, or specific seller)
+  - Display assigned seller name or "Ej tilldelad" on each lead card
 - Detailed lead views (/leads/:id) with comprehensive information:
   - Contact info and vehicle details display
   - Status badges and timeline information